jadedeanrae/survey_planning_functions/README.md

 # Survey Planning Functions

-R functions developed to assist in the planning of household surveys in areas lacking a complete household listing.
+R functions for random selection of households in a study area.

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].